 - Timid dogs (or cats in carriers) will, more than likely, need some time to warm up to you.
 A good rule of thumb is to always let the pet take the lead.

 - If the pet likes treats, you might bring some to offer him or her (check with the private owner first).
 Treats can be a great ice-breaker!

 - During your Meet & Greet, it's important to spend time attempting to bond with the pet; have some quiet time with them, and try to picture this furry friend as part of your family.

 - Always feel free to ask the private owner as many questions as you have!
 Your questions also serve as a way of letting them know you are responsible and care deeply about their pet’s well-being.

 - The private owner will likely have more questions for you as well, and they’ll be watching closely to see how you and their pet respond to each other.

 - Be patient, and understand that this is most likely a difficult (and heartbreaking) time for the private owner, and they'll want to make sure they’re doing right by their pet.

-So, how do you know if it’s a match?
+So, how do I know if it’s a match?
 It sounds cliché, but you’ll know when it’s right.
 If you feel particular chemistry with the pet, a desire to take care of them, and the potential for a strong bond, connection, and loving companionship; that’s the best you can ask!